Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 ### Arithmetic sequences { #sec:xtocid157828118 }

 An _arithmetic sequence_ is a series of numbers obtained by adding (or subtracting) the same value with each step.
-A child\'s counting sequence (1, 2, 3, 4, . . .) is a simple arithmetic sequence, where the _common difference_ is 1: that is, each adjacent number in the sequence differs by a value of one.
+A child's counting sequence (1, 2, 3, 4, . . .) is a simple arithmetic sequence, where the _common difference_ is 1: that is, each adjacent number in the sequence differs by a value of one.
 An arithmetic sequence counting only even numbers (2, 4, 6, 8, . . .) or only odd numbers (1, 3, 5, 7, 9, . . .) would have a common difference of 2.

 In the standard notation of sequences, a lower-case letter \"a\" represents an element (a single number) in the sequence.
 The term \"a~n~\" refers to the element at the n^th^ step in the sequence.
 For example, \"a~3~\" in an even-counting (common difference = 2) arithmetic sequence starting at 2 would be the number 6, \"a\" representing 4 and \"a~1~\" representing the starting point of the sequence (given in this example as 2).